Libya power brokers welcome accord but challenges lie ahead

 Haftar, who was appointed army chief by the eastern-based parliament, did not issue an immediate statement.
 However, his general command headquarters said it welcomed the agreement and called for all to help reaching the December elections.

+Erdogan told them that Turkey, whose forces helped repel an attack on Tripoli by Haftar last year, would “continue to contribute to the peace, security and welfare” of Libyans, it added.

+The United Nations has previously said the UAE, Egypt, Turkey and Russia broke an arms embargo on Libya that they had publicly endorsed.

-Reporting by Reuters Libya newsroom, writing by Angus McDowall, editing by Christina Fincher
+Reporting by Reuters Libya newsroom, additional reporting by Ali Kucukgocmen in Istanbul, writing by Angus McDowall, editing by Christina Fincher and Nick Macfie

 Our Standards: The Thomson Reuters Trust Principles.